Warning! Your browser is extremely outdated and not web standards compliant.

 The BSHS-MLS Curriculum

-Students will learn with a combination of in-person coursework and clinical experiences that offer extensive patient contact starting in their first semester.
+Students will learn with a combination of online coursework and clinical experiences that offer extensive patient contact starting in their first semester.

 BSHS-MLS Tuition & Fees